 You Don’t Need to Lose Any More Weight

-Have you ever considered the fact that you don’t need to lose any more weight?
+Have you ever considered that you might not be losing weight simply because you don’t have any weight to lose?
 If you’re already small in stature, the problem might be a lack of lean body mass, and not an excess of weight.

-You Have a Medical Condition
+You Have a Medical Condition or Take Medications

 Yes, there are medical reasons for why your weight loss isn’t going anywhere; however, these affect a very small percentage of people.
-Understand that a low thyroid is many times (but not always!) an effect of a poor body composition and lifestyle choices, and not the cause of your weight loss woes.
+In addition, many of these issues are lifestyle related and not the cause of your weight loss woes.

 Your Metabolism Has Adapted

 Metabolic adaptation is real and is a natural consequence of prolonged caloric restriction combined with too much exercise.